uisato/ableton-mcp-extended/INSTALLATION.md

 ## Core MCP Server

-If you need to run the server manually:
+If you want to run the server manually:

 1. Navigate to your installation directory:
    ```bash